braun01/cs50_web_activities/README.md

 ## Week 1: HTML, CSS + SASS, Python & Git
-Starter files are in the `week1` directory
+Starter files are in the `week1` directory.
+Slides from section can be found [here](https://docs.google.com/presentation/d/1iUx2GvqXVAplir9XyqwtCR2qoVmLpDyDuUumAv5JHU8/edit?usp=sharing).
 ### Goal
 Make a simple HTML page about yourself.
 Your page should include the following:
 * Your name